I just have to write a book review on this book because I'm so glad I've finished it! So here goes:

 Engaging with God by David Peterson.
 Intervarsity Press 1992 ISBN-10: 0-8308-2697-1

 I'm not sure I fully agree with the claim that we have enough "how to" worship books, there are plenty of books out there but in my experience most of them are not useful.
-Worship Matters would be an exception to that, although I still haven't finished it.

 However, I do agree that we have a greater need to understand what worship is, in particular, what does God mean by worship, what does He expect from us when we worship.
 God has revealed Himself to us primarily in His Son Jesus, and in His Word and so a careful study of the Bible should shed some light on these questions.